update to appconstants it can now be used as a gem

 The code is really simple and - as I expected - the upgrade process was quite straight forward.

 I'm not gonna write a guide here on how to upgrade your plugins to Rails 3 - there is plenty about that around the web - but instead, just show the steps I went through to upgrade mine.
+Similar plugins might have a similar upgrade path.

 learning objective c a ruby analogy